No Tags Found!

 From United Kingdom, Barrow

-"On the face of it patently injustice has been done to him but the management has flatly denied to make good for the loss or transfer the amount to him in Euros in Belgium as per Belgium policy on the plea that the settlement once done cannot be reversed."
+"On the face of it, patently injustice has been done to him, but the management has flatly denied to make good for the loss or transfer the amount to him in Euros in Belgium as per Belgium policy on the plea that the settlement once done cannot be reversed."

-Now the most important points are:
+Now, the most important points to consider are:

 Thanks,